LASER: A Neuro-Symbolic Framework for Learning Spatial-Temporal Scene Graphs with Weak Supervision: Methodology

 \subsection{Spatio-Temporal Alignment Checking}

-Given a probabilistic database $\mathbf{r}$ that encodes an ST-SG, and a specification $\psi$, we aim to measure the alignment score $\Pr(\mathbf{r} \models \psi)$ in an end-to-end and differentiable manner.
-Conceptually, each probabilistic fact in the database can be toggled on or off, resulting in $2^{|\mathbf{r}|}$ distinct \textit{worlds}.
-Denoting each world as $w \in \Pcal(\mathbf{r})$ \footnote{$\Pcal$ represents power-set.}, we can check whether the world $w$ satisfies the specification $\psi$ or not.
-From here, the alignment score can be computed as the sum of the probabilities of worlds satisfying $\psi$: In real life, enumerating all possible worlds is intractable.
-Existing general-purpose neuro-symbolic systems such as Scallop employ scalable algorithms to approximate this probability.
-We find the approximation helpful since it greatly reduces the time for probabilistic reasoning.
+Given a probabilistic database $\mathbf{r}$ that encodes a distribution of STSGs (\S \ref{sec:method-sym-db}), and a specification $\psi$ in STSL, we aim to measure the alignment score $\Pr(\mathbf{r} \models \psi)$ in an end-to-end and differentiable manner.
+Conceptually, each probabilistic fact $f$ in the database can be toggled on or off, resulting in $2^{|\mathbf{r}|}$ distinct \textit{worlds}.
+Denoting each world (i.e. a discrete STSG) as $w \in \Pcal(\mathbf{r})$, where $\Pcal$ represents power-set, we can check whether the world $w$ satisfies the specification $\psi$ or not (Figure~\ref{fig:ltl-semantics}).
+From here, the alignment score can be computed as the sum of the probabilities of worlds satisfying $\psi$:

+Enumerating all possible worlds is intractable due to its exponential complexity.
+Existing general-purpose neuro-symbolic systems like Scallop \citep{li2023scallop} employ scalable algorithms to approximate this probability and greatly reduce the probabilistic reasoning time.
+We also note that some of the STSG $w$ sampled from $\Pcal(\mathbf{r})$ might be infeasible due to involving conflicting facts (e.g., a box is above and below a desk at the same time).
+To further enhance the logic deduction efficiency, we extend Scallop's ``top-$k$ proofs'' provenance to support general disjunctive constraints and early removal of infeasible STSGs that do not satisfy the specification.

-\ours\ implements the spatio-temporal alignment checker using the Scallop system.
-This helps us to succinctly and precisely encode the formal semantics of LTL, which is defined in Figure \ref{fig:ltl-semantics}.
-It inductively computes the alignment between a temporal slice of $\textbf{r}$ and an LTL formula.
-The whole specification $\psi$ is aligned if the full $\textbf{r}$ (from 1 to $m$) satisfies $\psi$ with a concrete variable grounding $\Gamma$.
-While we show the full alignment checker in the appendix, we illustrate one simplified evaluation process in Figure \ref{fig:match_procedure}.
-Scallop's Datalog engine iteratively aligns the predicted probabilistic events (simplified to just climb and walk) with the specification.
-At the 4th iteration, Scallop derives 3 different satisfying alignments.
-Aggregating them together gives the final alignment score $0.58$.
+\ours\ implements the alignment checker using our extended version of Scallop.
+It inductively computes the alignment between a temporal slice of $\textbf{r}$ and an STSL formula.
+The whole specification $\psi$ is aligned if the full $\textbf{r}$ satisfies $\psi$ with a concrete variable grounding $\Gamma$, which maps variables to concrete entities.
+We also extend Scallop with a variable assignment interface enumerating $\Gamma$ for constraint solving.
+We illustrate one simplified evaluation process in \figref{fig:ltl-semantic-align}.
+The checker iteratively aligns the predicted probabilistic events (simplified to just \texttt{touch} and \texttt{drop}) with the specification.
+At the $4$th iteration, $4$ different satisfying alignments are derived, yielding a final aggregated alignment score of $0.9916$.